michael-timmers/betterTimetable/README.md

 > [!IMPORTANT]
 > Important Notes for MySQL Setup:
+> - When it asks you for which option, select the first (though either should be ok).
 > - When it asks you for which version, select ‘Full’ version.
+This way you can install WorkBench and the MySQL Command Line Client
 > - DO NOT modify network port during MySQL Setup.
 Ensure it is set to port 3306.
 If not, reinstall MySQL
 > - YOU MUST create a root user with a password during installation.
 Do not lose these details!
 (But if you do then simply reinstall MySQL)